-Online registration dates are typically held in January, we also hold an open house prior to registration in order for families to meet our teachers, Board members and other prospective families.
-This also provides an opportunity to view our school environment and ask any questions.
+Online registration for classes starting in September typically opens in January.
+We also hold an open house prior to registration in order for families to meet our teachers, Board members and other prospective families.
+The open house provides an opportunity to view our school environment and ask any questions.
 Registration may also be possible after January depending on enrolment.
-Please visit our Registration and Fees page for more details.
+Please visit our Registration and Fees page or contact us for more details.

 Can we register throughout the year?

-Yes, registration is available throughout the year subject to availability, however we do not accept new students after April 1 for the current school year.
+Yes, registration is available throughout the year subject to availability.
+Note that we do not accept new students after April 1 for the current school year.
 Please contact us for availability.

 Are tours available?

 We do have tours available depending on class schedules, teacher preferences, and any applicable Covid-19 restrictions.
-If you are interested in a tour please contact us directly.
+If you are interested in a tour please contact us directly by clicking here.

 What is the commitment for parents when they have a child attending Campus?

 We are a co-operative pre-school and built around a philosophy of community and a connection to our children and their school experience.
 Parents and caregivers are an active and involved part of the classroom on a regular basis.
 Please see our Parent Involvement page for specific details.
-Families are also required to participate in a committee or on the Board in a way that aligns with their skills and interests.
+Families are required to participate in a committee or on the Board in a way that aligns with their skills and interests.
 Details about committee and Board positions can found here.
 Parents and caregivers are also strongly encouraged to volunteer in the child’s classroom every 6 to 8 weeks.

 Are parents or caregivers able to stay with their child during class times?

-Yes, we believe in a child-centred approach where we meet the child where they are.
+Yes!
+We believe in a child-centred approach where we meet the child where they are.
 It is important to us that you child feels secure and safe in our school and welcome parents attending with their children as they deem necessary.
 We seek to build a relationship with your child built on mutual respect and feel your support plays a big role in that.
 More information parent involvement can be found here.